MohammadMahdiHeshmati/AmazingLoader/README.md

 Amazing Loader With TailwindCSS

 # Usage
-1. To Implement (HTML & CSS), Follow The Following Path:
+1. To Run (HTML & CSS), Follow The Following Path:
     => Pure/PureLoader.html

-2. To Implement (HTML & Tailwind), Follow The Following Path:
+2. To Run (HTML & Tailwind), Follow The Following Path:
     => Tailwind/TailwindLoader.html

 I hope you enjoy this project❤️